associatedpress/harvester/README.md

     |:-------|:-------|:-------|:---------------|:--------------|

-  - `serialization:<json|csv>` - when `multiple` is set to true this option specifies how the muliple values should be serialized so as to occupy a single cell in the resulting sheet.
+  - `serialization:<json|csv>` - when `multiple` is set to true this option specifies how the multiple values should be serialized so as to occupy a single cell in the resulting sheet.
 Selecting `csv` will cause the multiple values to be serialized into a comma-separated list with fields quoted with (`"`) as necessary; selecting `json` (the default) will cause